rhaker/react-native-select-contact-address-ios/readme.md

 1) Ios8 or higher is not being used

+# Known Issues

+Running in the simulator (especially on first install) sometimes causes an irreproducible crash before the Contacts Picker even appears.

+This issue is described here: http://stackoverflow.com/questions/28592891/error-when-try-to-open-contacts

+Try rebuilding the app if this occurs.

 # Acknowledgements

 Special thanks to James Ide for his post on async modules.
 Special thanks to spikef for his react-native-phone-picker.
 Thanks to Brent Vatne for his posts on creating a react native packager.
 Some portions of this code have been based on answers from stackoverflow.
 This package also owes a special thanks to the tutorial by Jay Garcia at Modus Create on how to create a custom react native module.